 NABB's Friends and Neighbors activities join neighbors who share common interests.
 Currently there are over 20 active Friends and Neighbors groups.

 NABB’ office is located in the lower level of the Vendôme Building, 160 Commonwealth Avenue, Boston, Massachusetts 02116.
-The office is staffed by NABB’s Office Administrator, Emily Fayen, who generally is there during regular business hours on Mondays through Thursdays.
+The office is staffed by NABB’s Office Administrator.
+The office is generally open during regular business hours on Mondays through Thursdays.

 About half of NABB's annual income is derived from membership dues, and most of the remaining income is from special events and fundraising efforts held throughout the year.